 Skip to main content

-The OBSERVABILITY namespace exposes workflow and job execution metrics from Atlan's internal Lakehouse services.
-Use it to track data quality (DQ) scores over time, monitor job success and failure rates, analyze retry patterns, and measure job duration across Lakehouse pipelines.
+The OBSERVABILITY namespace exposes operational data from Atlan's Lakehouse services.
+Use it to track data quality (DQ) scores over time, monitor job success and failure rates, analyze retry patterns, measure job duration across Lakehouse pipelines, and investigate app execution logs.

 This reference provides complete configuration details for the OBSERVABILITY namespace, including table schemas, column definitions, and when to use each element in your queries.